farice9/ip/README.md

 - The bot can store user's input and prints them out when requested

 ### Level 3
-- Introduced a new Task class
+- Introduced a new tasks.Task class
 - Implemented a mark tasks as done function
 - Listing now shows if the task is done/not done
 - Added extra checks so that commands in upper-case are accepted as well